SamiCh246/Food-Order-Predictor/Report.md

 ### Technical Implications

-Several technical considerations must be addressed:

 - **Data Preprocessing:** Uneven distribution of values in certain variables can lead to overfitting, impacting model generalization.
 Grouping similar categories or majors is a potential solution to mitigate this issue.
 - **Model Scaling:** Depending on data volume and update frequency, the model's storage and complexity could increase over time.
 Technical solutions should be implemented to accommodate these requirements.

 ## Model Development

 ### Model Selection

-The model selection process encompassed the following steps:

 - **Categorical Features:** Given the abundance of categorical features in the dataset, a variant of random tree/forest classification was considered due to its compatibility with such data.
 - **Ensemble Learning:** Random forest models were investigated for their ensemble nature, which often provides robust performance when considering combinations of categorical features.